 FTB filed a petition for certiorari in the United States Supreme Court, arguing that the Full Faith and Credit Clause required Nevada to apply the California statute granting FTB complete immunity.
 The Supreme Court granted certiorari and affirmed.
 The Supreme Court acknowledged, however, that "States' sovereignty interests are not foreign to the full faith and credit command."
 Hyatt I, 538 U.S. at 499.
 The Full Faith and Credit Clause prohibits "a State [from] exhibit[ing] a 'policy of hostility to the public Acts' of a sister State."
+Id. (quoting

-Id. (quoting Carroll v.
+Carroll v.
 Lanza, 349 U.S. 408, 413 (1955)).
-Since this Court had held it would grant FTB the same protections that a Nevada government agency would enjoy under similar circumstances-thereby placing FTB on an equal footing with Nevada government agencies-full faith and credit was afforded California.
-Based on this Court's 2002 holding, the Supreme Court considered this Court to have

-"sensitively applied principles of comity" by "relying on the contours of Nevada's own sovereign immunity from suit."
+Because this Court had held it would grant FTB the same protections that a Nevada agency would enjoy under similar circumstances-thereby placing FTB on an equal footing with Nevada government agencies-the Supreme Court concluded that full faith and credit was afforded California under this Court's proposed approach.
+Id.
+Relying on the representations made in this Court's 2002 holding, the Supreme Court considered this Court to have "sensitively applied principles of comity" by "relying on the contours of Nevada's own sovereign immunity from suit."
 Id.